- Private landlords look for tenants who can pay the rent and who will be decent tenants

 - Many good landlords register with accreditation schemes, and voluntarily agree to provide accommodation to a good standard and to treat tenants well

-- You may need to pay a holding deposit which means no-one else can take up the tenancy while your references are being checked and the tenancy agreement is being drawn up.
+- You may need to pay a holding deposit which means no-one else should take up the tenancy while your references are being checked and the tenancy agreement is being drawn up.
 However, sometimes a property is marketed by more than one estate agent and despite you paying for it to be “reserved”, someone else might still beat you to it

 - Most landlords ask for a month’s rent in advance, and a deposit, and some ask for an administration fee as well